shmaiii/Fantasy-World-Tracking/README.md

 and an AllFantasyWorld class that contains lists of FantasyWorld and definition of core functions that act on these lists.

 I think there are a lot of rooms for improvement for the design of the ui package.
-If I have more time, I believe it is worth changing the associations of WorldApp, HomePage, ViewWorld, and ViewCat classes.
-I'm thinking of:
-- Making WorldApp, HomePage, ViewWorld extend the WorldApp class
-- Making WorldApp extend JFrame.
-- Using a same frame for WorldApp, HomePage, and ViewWorld instead of initializing a new frame and re-setup the frame each time I want to open a new window/viewing option.

-These will help me get rid of code duplications to set up a frame, and the complications of attaching a WorldApp object each class.
+If I have more time, I would want to get rid of code duplications to set up a frame, and the complications of attaching a WorldApp object each class.

-Other than the aforementioned class relationships, I would want to:

-- Make the common color pattern (like purple background) a final variable to adopt single point of control
-- Improve coupling by reducing code copy (like grouping common visualization methods into one method and move it to the higher class in the hierarchy (after implementing the hierarchy), improving the setup and properties methods, etc)
-- Try to apply Observer Pattern so that when I have some event in the WorldApp (like store a world, delete a world, change a sublist,etc), the world state will update the changes without my having to add the deleting/removing worlds to a queue to avoid ConcurrentModificationException.
+Other than the aforementioned class relationships, I would want to try to apply Observer Pattern so that when I have some event in the WorldApp (like store a world, delete a world, change a sublist,etc), the world state will update the changes without my having to add the deleting/removing worlds to a queue to avoid ConcurrentModificationException.
 (The queue while resolves the exception problem, requires code duplication in the ViewWorld app)